Kurdish literature: Zaza–Gorani literature

-Zaza and Gorani (also known as Hewrami) are two Northwestern Iranian languages which are linguistically distinct from the Kurdish languages, although most of their speakers consider themselves Kurds.
-Gorani was once a literary language, although its literary variety differs in many ways from the local language called Hewrami.
+Zaza and Gorani (also known as Hewrami) are which are classified by many linguists as Northwestern Iranian languages and are often considered distinct from the Kurdish languages, although self-identification varies among speakers.
+Gorani served as a literary language in certain historical contexts, although its literary variety differs in many ways from the local language called Hewrami.
 It was particularly in use at the court of the Ardalan emirate based in Sanandaj.
 The religious texts of the Yarsanis are written in Gorani.
 Some of the well-known Gorani-language poets and writers are Mele Perîşan (1356–1431), Shaykh Mustafa Takhtayi, Mistefa Bêsaranî (1642–1701), Muhammad Kandulayi (late 17th century), Khana Qubadi (1700–1759), Shayda Awrami (1784–1852) and Mastoureh Ardalan (1805–1848).

 A small amount of literature in the Zaza language has been published.
 Some writers, mainly Sweden-based authors like Mehemed Malmîsanij and Ebubekir Pamukçu, write in Zaza.